-Stock Keeping Unit, more commonly known by it’s abbreviation SKU, is a term that is typically used when talking about inventory management.
+SKU, meaning Stock Keeping Unit, is a term that is typically used when talking about inventory management.
 Managing inventory with SKUs is important for any business that sells products.

-Setting up inventory tracking correctly is crucial and this begins with the setup of the SKU.
+Setting up inventory tracking correctly is crucial, and this begins with the correct setup of SKUs for your products.

-Stocktakes should be done at regular intervals (such as an annual stocktake for tax purposes) to ensure the stock levels of the warehouse match the stock levels of the inventory management system.
+Stocktakes should be done at regular intervals (such as an annual stocktake for tax purposes) to ensure the actual stock levels at a business’ warehouse match the stock levels recorded in the inventory management system.
 Every product variation should have a unique SKU, meaning every item you're selling has its own code.
-Organizing and identifying products using SKUs makes for very straight forward reconciling of the stock levels.
+Organizing and identifying products using SKUs makes for very straightforward reconciling of stock levels.

-One crucial aspect for any business is tracking and identifying shrinkage.
-This is the number of items a business cannot sell or end up missing.
-Damaged or missing items can occur anywhere along the supply chain and in a lot of cases it’s due to theft.
+One crucial aspect for any business is tracking and identifying inventory shrinkage, which is the number of items a business cannot sell or are missing.
+Damaged or missing items can occur anywhere along the supply chain, and in many cases are lost due to theft.
 Diligent inventory categorization with SKUs enables transparency of stock movements and helps pinpoint where and how stock goes missing – minimizing the opportunity for theft.

 Manually managing large quantities of inventory can be difficult for a small business owner.
-Adding a SKU to every product variation means the quantity of on-hand products is easily known.
-A threshold limit for items can be set that indicates when replenishment is necessary.
-Managing inventory with SKUs means that the level of inventory will never get out of hand.
+Adding an SKU to every product variation means the quantity of on-hand products is easily known.
+A threshold limit and reorder point for products can then be set, indicating when a new purchase order needs to be made.

-By tracking product variants with SKUs you can report, not just on the main product line, but right down to the individual variation of the product i.e. color, size, material.
+By tracking product variants with SKUs you can report not just on the main product line, but right down to the individual variation of the product, i.e. color, size, material.
 These reports can help determine which product variants are your best sellers and which are underperforming.
 Not only does this give you a clearer picture of your major profit streams, but also helps you make strategic product decisions to grow your business.

 Getting ready to create your first SKUs?
-See our article on Setting up SKUs correctly and download our SKU generator now!
+See our article on setting up SKUs correctly and download our SKU generator now!

 Avoid stockouts, make prompt reorders and get automatic stock level updates.